Choosing An Independent Or Business Opportunity

 Most People Struggle Over A Franchise V. Independent Business

 Your dilemma of independent versus franchise business is faced by nearly everyone thinking about self-employment.
 You can do it on your own or you can join a group of people like yourself.
 The question is simple, but the answer will take some thought.
-You are faced with choosing between an independent versus franchise environment and you have to weigh out the pros and cons.
+You’re faced with choosing between an independent and a controlled franchise environment .
+Obviously you have to weigh out the pros and cons.

 You say that your career has been in the automotive industry.
 There are franchises in that category and you might consider purchasing one of them.
 The idea being that you’re familiar with the language and history of the business and you could purchase a pre-packaged concept that’s already put together.
 It would take a lot of doing to create what’s already assembled and ready to go.
 Here are some things you will want to consider on the road to self-employment.